giacomo-gcad/carbon/total_carbon/ReadMe.md

 Before summing up the five carbon pools, for each pool:
 - pixel measurement units are converted from density (Mg/ha) to amount (Mg), by multiplying each pixel value for the actual area (in ha) of that pixel.
-- the [forest mask](../forest_mask/ReadMe.md) is applied in order to set to NULL all non-forest pixels
+- the [forest mask](../forest_mask/ReadMe.md) is applied in order to set to NULL all non-forest pixels.

 Then, the five pools are summed up tu produce the Total Carbon dataset.
-The script [compute_total_carbon.sh](./compute_total_carbon.sh) performs all the above described operations.
+The script [compute_total_carbon.sh](./compute_total_carbon.sh) performs all the above described operations, providing in  putput two different versions of each pool and of the Total Carbon
+- with forest mask (*_fm)
+- without forest mask.

 After checking final outputs, and ONLY if evertything is fine, it's worth to run [clean_up.sh](./clean_up.sh) to remove the useless, intermediate layers and scripts.

-Last Run: 07/08/2024 (whole procedure re-run using the AGB 2021 dataset).
+Last Run: 04/07/2025 (whole procedure re-run using the AGB 2022 v.6 dataset).